duckietown/book-opmanual-duckiedrone/src/building-start/flight-controller-initialization.md

     -   **check** The progress bar shows: `“Flashing…”` => `“Verifying…”` => `“Programming SUCCESSFUL”`

     ```{tip}
-    In case the progress bar turns red, see the Troubleshooting section below
+    In case the progress bar turns red, see the [Troubleshooting section below](fc_initialization_troubleshooting)
     ```

-3. If successful, without needing to reconnect the cable, the Flight Controller should go back to the Normal mode.
+3. If successful, without needing to reconnect the cable, the Flight Controller should go back to the `Normal mode`.

     ```{admonition} **Check**